 Apply Now for fall 2015 admission!

-The University of San Francisco offers a Master of Science degree in Biology in which hands-on lab research with full-time faculty is the focus.
+The focus of the Master of Science program in Biology is hands-on lab research with full-time faculty and the completion of a major lab research project.
 Students can start the graduate program each year in the fall (late August) or spring (late January).

 The Biology graduate program offers the following research areas: